AviSoori1x/makeMoE/README.md

 **The code was entirely developed on Databricks using a single A100 for compute.
 If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues in the cloud provider of your choice**

 **I chose to use MLFlow (which comes pre-installed in Databricks.
-You can pip install easily elsewhere) as I find it helpful to track and log all the metrics necessary.
+It's fully open source and you can pip install easily elsewhere) as I find it helpful to track and log all the metrics necessary.
 This is entirely optional.**

 **Please note that the implementation emphasizes readability and hackability vs performance, so there are many ways in which you could improve this.
 Please try and let me know!**